-Caterpillar provides a family of grease products that vary in performance from moderate to high performance.
-These greases service the entire line of Cat products in the wide variety of climates throughout the world.
-From this variety of Cat grease products, you can find a Cat grease that will meet or exceed the performance requirements for almost every machine that is produced by any Original Equipment Manufacturer (OEM), and for almost every machine application or equipment application.
+Cat provides various greases that vary in performance from a moderate performance to high performance.
+These greases are used in the entire line of Cat products in the wide variety of climates throughout the world.
+From this variety of Cat grease products, you can find a Cat grease that will meet or exceed the performance required.

 Before selecting a grease product, the performance requirements must be determined.
 Consult the grease recommendations in your Operation and Maintenance Manual.
 Also, consult your Cat dealer for a list of greases that have the performance specifications and the available container sizes.